 - Can Store Instance when Cookie_id will be Destroyed: While creating a cookie, one can mention the instance after which the cookie file will get deleted.

 - Storing of Cookie File: The directory or folder where this cookie file is stored is different for different browsers.

 - Unique to the Machine: A cookie is valid for a particular machine only.
 A cookie is not specific to who has logged into the website but more specific to which machine has a user logged in.

 Creating Cookie in PHP

-Now let us look how can one store a cookie
+Now let us look at how can one store a cookie.

 Now, let us try to understand the above-mentioned code:

 - variable_name_of_cookie – This variable stores the name of the cookie.
 The parameter is a mandatory one.
 It is this parameter that is used to retrieve the value stored in a cookie.